This is Why Federated Investors (FII) is a Great Dividend Stock

 Federated Investors in Focus

-Headquartered in Pittsburgh, Federated Investors (FII) is a Finance stock that has seen a price change of 16.87% so far this year.
-The one of the nation's largest managers of money market funds is paying out a dividend of $0.27 per share at the moment, with a dividend yield of 3.48% compared to the Financial - Investment Management industry's yield of 2.98% and the S&P 500's yield of 2.03%.
+Headquartered in Pittsburgh, Federated Investors (FII) is a Finance stock that has seen a price change of 21.24% so far this year.
+The one of the nation's largest managers of money market funds is currently shelling out a dividend of $0.27 per share, with a dividend yield of 3.36%.
+This compares to the Financial - Investment Management industry's yield of 2.98% and the S&P 500's yield of 1.93%.

-Looking at dividend growth, the company's current annualized dividend of $1.08 is up 1.9% from last year.
-In the past five-year period, Federated Investors has increased its dividend 1 times on a year-over-year basis for an average annual increase of 1.49%.
+In terms of dividend growth, the company's current annualized dividend of $1.08 is up 1.9% from last year.
+Over the last 5 years, Federated Investors has increased its dividend 1 times on a year-over-year basis for an average annual increase of 1.49%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Federated Investors's payout ratio is 46%, which means it paid out 46% of its trailing 12-month EPS as dividend.
+Right now, Federated Investors's payout ratio is 45%, which means it paid out 45% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, FII expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $2.41 per share, which represents a year-over-year growth rate of 10.55%.
+Earnings growth looks solid for FII for this fiscal year.
+The Zacks Consensus Estimate for 2019 is $2.49 per share, representing a year-over-year earnings growth rate of 14.22%.

 Click to get this free report

 Federated Investors, Inc. (FII): Free Stock Analysis Report

 To read this article on Zacks.com click here.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.